hadley/adv-r/SoftwareSystems.md

 for abstraction.
 In our example we've defined a vector to hold the last two values in the Fibonacci sequence along with a function that gets the next value in the sequence.
-By realizing that any integer sequence that we might like to generate can be expressed computationally as data, the last two value for the Fibonacci sequence, and a function to get the next value.
+By realizing that any integer sequence that we might like to generate can be expressed computationally as data, the last two values for the Fibonacci sequence, and a function to get the next value.
 We've identified the essential pieces generating sequences.
 From here we can start thinking about the types of things we might like to do with any sequence,